2012 Tampa Bay Rowdies season

-The 2012 Tampa Bay Rowdies season was the current Tampa Bay Rowdies' third season of existence, and second in the North American Soccer League.
+The 2012 Tampa Bay Rowdies season was the Tampa Bay Rowdies' third season of existence, and second in the North American Soccer League.
 Including the original Rowdies franchise and the Tampa Bay Mutiny, this was the 25th season of a professional soccer team fielded in the Tampa Bay region.

 Background

 After their first season, the FC Tampa Bay Rowdies were forced by Classic Ink to discontinue use of the "Rowdies" name, resulting in their name being FC Tampa Bay.
 Before the 2012 season began, however, the team came to terms with Classic Ink to purchase the "Rowdies" name.

 In the previous season, the Rowdies rallied to a third-place finish before bowing out in a first-round playoff match against eventual NASL Champions NSC Minnesota Stars.
 In 2012, the Rowdies finished second in the league with a 12–9–7 record.
 In the 2012 playoffs, they first defeated Carolina RailHawks FC, 5–4, on aggregate in the semifinals to advance to the Soccer Bowl.
 There they avenged the previous season's playoff loss by defeating defending champion, Minnesota, in the NASL Championship Series.
 They won the title in dramatic fashion, 3–2, on penalty kicks, after making up a two-goal aggregate deficit in regulation, and then surviving 30 minutes of extra time while short-handed.
 For the region of Tampa Bay, it was the first North American Soccer League championship since the original Rowdies won Soccer Bowl '75.